 Anxiety, or Manovibhrama in Sanskrit, is a natural emotion that everyone experiences.
 It is normal to feel anxious before an exam, stage appearance or when making an important decision.
 Once the out-of-the-ordinary experience is over, it is also natural that any anxiety fades too.
-But if your client is experiencing anxiety even during routine situations like crossing a road, attending a social event or making minor daily decisions, and it starts to negatively impact their life, it is now an anxiety disorder.
+However, if you experience prolonged anxiety during routine situations like crossing a road, attending a social event or making minor daily decisions, and it negatively impacts your life you may have anxiety disorder.

 Anxiety is nothing but an emotion – and yet it is an incredibly powerful one that can also have immediate and long-term effects on the physical body like heart palpitations, sweating, nausea and premature aging.

 As an Ayurvedic professional, it’s important for you to know what Ayurveda says about Manovibhrama: what are its root causes?
 What Doshas create and sustain it?

 Ayurveda explains many psychological diseases under Unmada, known in English as insanity.
 Anxiety is a preliminary sign of Unmada.
 Interestingly enough, Manovibhrama is defined as “thinking about the unthinkable/unreal” and “not thinking about the thinkable or real.”